tinng81/decent-macOS/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[oss icon]: /docs/assets/oss.svg "Open Source Software"
+[OSS Icon]: ./docs/assets/oss.svg "Open Source Software"
-[freeware icon]: /docs/assets/free.svg "Freeware"
+[Freeware Icon]: ./docs/assets/free.svg "Freeware"
-[app-store icon]: /docs/assets/app-store.svg "App Store Software"
+[Paid Icon]: ./docs/assets/paid.svg "Paid/In-app Purchases"